 Located 1 hour from Detroit and a little less than 4 hours from Toronto on the Port Huron Route, the city of Port Huron is nestled along the stunning lake that shares the same name.

-With a historic downtown that boasts incredible cultural, artistic and entertainment options, Port Huron is a perfect place to make an overnight stop and the Insignia Hotel is one of the best accommodation options located right across the city in Canada.
+With a historic downtown that boasts incredible cultural, artistic and entertainment options, Port Huron is a perfect place to make an overnight stop and the Insignia Hotel is one of the best accommodation options located right across the river in Sarnia, Canada.

 Located a short distance from the fabulous Lakeside Park Beach, this luxurious hotel features stylishly decorated rooms, an upscale restaurant and a fabulous pool you can unwind in after your exploration of Port Huron.